jcgl17/wnl/README.md

 This tool facilitates ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflows.
 It enables easy execution/automation of ad-hoc tasks.
 For example, you can bind those tasks to keyboard shortcuts.

-If you have a command you want to be able to trigger again and again, preface the command with 'wnl':
+If you have a command you want to be able to trigger on-demand, bind it with `wnl`.
+Then trigger it from anywhere with `wnlctl`.

 [![asciicast](https://asciinema.org/a/716085.svg)](https://asciinema.org/a/716085)